 Portability was made permanent in 2013.
 To receive the benefits, an estate tax return (Form 706) must be filed in a timely fashion after the first spouse dies.

 Foreign Financial Assets

-The IRS has long required taxpayers to disclose information about foreign bank and investment accounts with value in excess of a threshold amount.
-Effective 2011, Congress expanded the disclosure requirements to include all foreign financial assets with value in excess of a threshold amount, regardless of whether they generate taxable income.
+The IRS has long required taxpayers to disclose information about foreign bank and investment accounts with value more than a threshold amount.
+Effective 2011, Congress expanded the disclosure requirements to include all foreign financial assets with value greater than a threshold amount, regardless of whether they generate taxable income.